connoralydon/flask-portfolio/content/posts/firstpost.md

-title: first post
+title: Learning Flask
 date: 2022-10-11

-This is a first post on the website.
-I enjoy webdev and want to learn more about it.
-My favorite part is that you can build cool things, like a blog.
+BOOOM!
+It's up.

+This is the start of journey using Flask, it's fun.
+I have a lot to learn.